-This course cannot be used to satisfy the Quantitative Reasoning competency for transfer programs or pathways.
+This course cannot be used to satisfy the

+Quantitative Reasoning competency for transfer programs or pathways.

 This version of MAT137 meets four hours a week to incorporate review topics from Elementary Algebra that are essential for success in Intermediate Algebra and to provide more time to meet the outcomes of MAT137.
 Polynomial functions and expressions with special attention to linear, quadratic, exponential, rational, and radical functions are studied.
 There is an emphasis on modeling and applications for all topics.
 A graphing calculator is required for this course.
-Prerequisites: Eligible for either ENG101E or ENG101, together with Math placement into MAT137E OR Eligible for either ENG101E or ENG101, and either MAT085/MAT095-1 or MAT095 with a grade of "C" or better
+Prerequisites: Eligible for either ENG101E or ENG101, together with Math placement into

 MAT104, Quantitative Reasoning (3 cr.)
-Gen Ed Competency: Critical Analysis & Logical Thinking